seeARMS/blog/content/posts/my-first-post.md

 ## My Automation Goals

-Let's formalize what, specifically, I wanted to accomplish with Huginn.
+Let's formalize what I specifically wanted to accomplish with Huginn.
 Note that this is a small subset of the things possible with Huginn - check out the project's [Github](https://github.com/huginn/huginn#here-are-some-of-the-things-that-you-can-do-with-huginn "Huginn Github") for more inspiration.

 * **Twitter notifications**: whenever keywords of interest are tweeted (such as my projects or blog), I want to get notified immediately.
 Whenever a spike occurs for other keywords ("San Francisco Emergency"), notify me.
 * **Hacker news notifications**: whenever an article hits the frontpage discussing something I'm interested in, notify me.